-Browse to the Azure Marketplace and search for "primekey" to display the EJBCA Cloud.
+- Browse to the Azure Marketplace and search for "primekey" to display the EJBCA Cloud.

-Select the desired support level, 8x5 or 24x7 and specify the contact information as required my Microsoft.
+- Select the desired support level, 8x5 or 24x7 and specify the contact information as required my Microsoft.

 Launch the Instance

 - Login to the Azure portal if not already done, confirm that the proper support plan is selected, and then click Create.

 - Select the desired subscription, click Create new and enter the name of a Resource Group that will hold all of the EJBCA Cloud resources, and then click OK.

-Select a location for the virtual machine and click OK.
+- Select a location for the virtual machine and click OK.

-A Virtual Network is predefined with a 10.2.0.0/16 network.
-If a different virtual network is desired, enter the desired values and then click OK.
+- Select Subnets and optionally change the Subnet names and prefix before clicking OK.
+A Virtual Network is predefined with a 10.2.0.0/24 network.
+If a different virtual network is desired, enter the desired values, and then click OK.

-Select the IP Range that will be allowed to connect to this instance.
+- Select the IP Range that will be allowed to connect to this instance.
 For a single IP use a /32, for example, 18.104.22.168/32.

-Enter the Admin Username that will be allowed to SSH into the EJBCA Enterprise Cloud Instance.
+- Enter the Admin Username that will be allowed to SSH into the EJBCA Enterprise Cloud Instance.

 - Select the Authentication Type, either Password or SSH public key.